Photometric Redshifts in JWST Deep Fields: A Pixel-Based Alternative with DeepDISC: Discussion

 Our results in Section \ref{sec:results} have shown the viability of photometric redshift estimation via deep learning for JWST images. \textsc{DeepDISC} is able to push to redshifts $z\sim8$, and produces better estimates than \texttt{EAZY} if the same photometric filters are used.
 However, a major disadvantage of the network is the challenge of application to a broader sample of objects that may not be represented in the training data.
 This is an inherent problem with all machine learning methods, as they can struggle to make predictions in regions of feature space that they have not sufficiently learned. \cite{Moskowitz24} and \cite{Zhang25} address this problem with data augmentation, generating new data that fills in regions of color/magnitude space that were underrepresented in the training data.
 However, these works focus on catalog-based machine learning techniques that rely on aperture photometry rather than raw pixel data.
 Pixel based data augmentation is much more challenging due to the higher dimensionality.
 Generative models \citep{Lanusse21,smith_realistic_2022} may be a way to address this problem for image-based estimators, but their adoption lies outside the scope of this work.
 As discussed in the previous Sections, we attempted to augment our training data with simulated images of JADES galaxies, but found no notable improvement in photo-z estimation.

 Due to the aforementioned issues with unrepresented regions in color/magnitude space during training, we produce a \textit{spec-rep} flag indicating if the object is not well-represented by the training set in color/magnitude space.
 To produce this flag, we construct a self-organizing map (SOM) using the DR2 GOODS-S photometric catalog.
-A SOM is a popular dimensionality reduction technique due its ease of visualization and interpretability.
+A SOM is a popular dimensionality reduction technique due to its ease of visualization and interpretability.
 It assigns objects to a 2D grid of cells based on a learned mapping from the input features.
 We create our SOM using the \textsc{minisom} python package.
 We take the set of JADES DR2 GOODS-S objects with imaging in all 9 NIRCam filters, and input the F444W magnitudes, along with sequential colors (e.g., F115W-F090W, F150W-F115W, etc.).
 We use principal component analysis (PCA) weight initialization and choose a 32x32 SOM with rectangular topology, gaussian neighborhood function with $\sigma=5$ and learning rate 0.5.
-The resulting SOM cells are shown in Figure \ref{fig:som}, colored by the median F444W Kron magnitude.
-Additionally, we overlay markers with size proportional to $\sqrt{N_{\rm spec-z}}$, where $N_{\rm spec-z}$ is the number of training set objects with a spec-z that populate a given cell.
+The resulting SOM cells are shown in Figure \ref{fig:soms}, colored by the number of spectroscopic training set objects in a given cell, as well as median F444W Kron magnitude and the average $|e_z|$ between \textsc{DeepDISC} and JADES DR2 \texttt{EAZY} estimates.
 The cell with the most training sample spec-zs corresponds to the cell with the highest median F444W Kron mag, reflecting the fact that the spectroscopic selection favors bright objects.
-While some faint cells are populated by training set objects with a spec-z, their number density is often as low as one.
-Some cells are not populated by any training set objects with a spec-z.
-Photo-zs for any objects that lie in these cells should therefore be considered not very trustworthy.
-The \textit{spec-rep} flag represents the number of spec-zs that populate a given object's SOM cell and can be used to select photo-zs based on training sample representation (higher=more trustworthy).
+The SOM is included in our data release.